robolaunch/devspace-operator/docs/installation/README.md

 ### via Manifest

-Deploy Robot Operator one-file YAML using the command below:
+Deploy Devspace Operator one-file YAML using the command below:

 ```bash
 # select a tag